Appirio/Health-Cloud-Sfdx-Template/README.md

 Your pre-release scratch org will have the alias `healthcloud-prerelease`.

+# Health Cloud Package Versions
+The version numbers for what is the 'release' and 'pre-release' package of Healthcloud are manually maintained in cooperation with Salesforce.
+As new versions become available in the Health Cloud release cycle those will be reflected here with accompianing notes.

 # Prerequisites
 This template requires Salesforce DX.
 Please visit https://developer.salesforce.com/platform/dx to install and configure Salesforce DX on your local machine.